abzdel/NBA_Playoff_Simulation/README.md

 This project is not yet finished.
 I would like to continue to work on the regression model as well as factor more variables into the simulation.

+If you'd like to run this on your own and get more variety in your standings, you can remove random_state when training the model.

 ## Programs & Packages
 - **Python**: Version 3.7
 - **Packages**: sklearn, pandas, numpy, seaborn, matplotlib